-Figure 3.1 shows the FBE coated steel rebar with the diameter 8 mm and desired coating thickness of 300 μ m to 350 μ m.
+Figure 3.1 shows the FBE coated steel rebar with the diameter 8 mm and desired coating thickness of 300 $\mu$ m to 350 $\mu$ m.
 Figure 3.2 shows the variation of FBE coating thicknesses (CT) in the rebars from each lot.
 Three horizontal lines represent the minimum and maximum limits for CT in FBE coated steel rebars.
 The red dash line corresponding to LLI and black dash line corresponding to LLA represents the lower limit prescribed by IS 13620 (2015) and ASTM A775 (2017), respectively.
+The solid black line corresponding to UL represents the maximum CT specified by IS 13620 (2015) and ASTM A775 (2017), respectively.
 The solid black line corresponding to UL represents the maximum CT specified by IS 13620 (2015) and ASTM A775 (2017).
 The line with the unfilled circular markers represents the CT measured on the FBE coated steel rebars at locations between two ribs and on the top of ribs.
-It was found that the commercially available FBE coated steel rebars has CT ranging from about 100 μ m to about 1000 μ m.
-IS 13620 (2015) recommends the minimum CT as 100 μ m.
-Note the the CT < 200 μ m can result in premature initiation of corrosion (Kobayashi and Takewaka 1984), which will be presented in this thesis.
+It was found that the commercially available FBE coated steel rebars has CT ranging from about 100 $\mu$ m to about 1000 $\mu$ m.
+IS 13620 (2015) recommends the minimum CT as 100 $\mu$ m.
+Note the CT < 200 $\mu$ m can result in premature initiation of corrosion (Kobayashi and Takewaka 1984), which will be presented in this thesis.
 In most of the locations, the CT was found to be more than the CT specified by the standards, which can result in a reduction in bond strength between steel and concrete (Kobayashi and Takewaka 1984; Miller et al. 2003).